Cold Room? Heat It Up with A Homemade Solar Air Heater

 - Decide which end of the solar air heater will be the top and which end will be the bottom.
 Using the exacto knife, cut three vent holes at the bottom of the heater and three vent holes at the top of the heater.
 Each vent hole should be 3 inches wide and 3 inches long.
 The vent holes in the corners should be placed 1 inch away from the side and top/bottom folds.
 The middle vent holes should be 1 inch away from the top/bottom folds.

 - On the outward, unpainted side of the heater (the side facing the room) push in three thumbtacks around the edge of each vent hole.
 To see exactly how to place the thumbtacks around each vent hole, see Figure 4.a.
 Be very careful when using the thumbtacks so they don't fall onto the floor and get lost.
 Keep careful track of the ones you stick into the cardboard.

 Now take the first piece of string and tie it to one of the thumbtacks around the first vent hole to secure it.
 Then carefully wind it around the thumbtacks on the first vent hole at the top of the solar air heater, to form a triangle.
 Using the same string, carefully wrap the string around the thumbtacks around the second vent hole and the third vent hole, tying the string to the final thumbtack at the end to keep it in place.
 Cut off and discard any leftover string.
 Take your second piece of string and repeat step 9 on the vent holes at the bottom of the solar air heater.
 See Figure 4.b.

-Figure 4.b.
-This is how the string is wrapped around all of the vent holes.
+Figure 4. (a) This diagram shows thumbtacks and wrapped string around a vent hole. (b) This is how the string is wrapped around all of the vent holes.